 Common questions about the trend of adding 'reddit' to Google searches.

 "Reddit" is now one of the most frequently used query modifiers on Google.
-Research indicates that Google searches containing the word "reddit" have grown over 200% since 2020.
+Pew Research found that 26% of U.S. adults now use Reddit, up from 18% four years earlier, and that swelling user base is a big reason the habit of appending "reddit" to a search keeps spreading.
 Millions of daily searches include "reddit" as a modifier.
 This trend accelerated after Google signed a data partnership with Reddit and began surfacing Reddit content more prominently in search results.
-For product research queries specifically, adding "reddit" has become standard behavior for a significant portion of online shoppers.
+For product research queries specifically, adding "reddit" has become standard behavior for a meaningful share of online shoppers.

 Reddit recommendations come from anonymous users who have no financial incentive to recommend one product over another.
 Review websites often earn affiliate commissions, which creates a bias toward products that pay the most, not products that are actually the best.
 Reddit upvotes and downvotes surface genuine consensus.
 When 500 people upvote a product recommendation and it has detailed follow-up comments confirming the quality, it carries more trust than any sponsored review.